Mizzou-CBMI/COSMOS2/docs/source/workflows/executions.rst

 .. _recipes:

-Executions
+Workflows
 =================================

-Executions consist of a :term:`DAG` of Tasks.
+Workflows consist of a :term:`DAG` of Tasks.
 Tasks are bundled into Stages, but Stages have almost no functionality and are mostly just for keeping track of similar Tasks.
 Tasks execute as soon as their dependencies have completed.

-To create your :term:`DAG`, use :meth:`Execution.add_task`.
+To create your :term:`DAG`, use :meth:`Workflow.add_task`.
 Python generators and comprehensions are a great way to do this in a very readable way.

 .. code-block:: python